Home CGS 2820C

 </html>

-Remove all the Inline styles from the previous assignments.
+Remove ALL the Inline styles from the previous assignments.
+That is no more <h2 style="color: blue">.

 Create a single Internal Stylesheet within the <head> tags and set existing Tag Selector attributes for at least four (4) different HTML tags.

-Set the <body>, <h1>, <img>, and <p> properties for such attributes as background-color, width and font...
+Set the <body>, <h1>, <h2>, <img>,and <p> properties for such attributes as background-color, width and font...
 Also set the style properties for at least one other HTML tag, such as nav, footer, h2, h3, hr...

 If your first line of code is <!DOCTYPE html> then setting a body width and a body margin attribute will center your webpage.